-Certain drugs require preauthorization as described under Injectable Drugs and Prescription Drug Benefits earlier in this SPD.
-Rules for appealing a denial of preauthorization are set forth in those descriptions, which at certain points in the process direct you to these appeal rules.
+Certain drugs require prior authorization as described under Injectable Drugs and Prescription Drug Benefits earlier in this SPD.
+Rules for appealing a denial of prior authorization are set forth in those descriptions, which at certain points in the process direct you to these appeal rules.